tessapower/tessapower.github.io/docs/about.md

 ---
 ## Hey, my name is Tessa.

+Want the short version?
+[Here's my résumé](/resume.pdf).

 <img alt="Me!" src="/images/profile-photo.png" width="200" style="float:left;vertical-align:middle;margin:20px 10px"/>
 I'm a software engineer studying computer science and graphics at Victoria University of Wellington.
 We'll get along great if you like C++, dogs, or terrible puns!

 In a previous life, I worked at tech startups big and small!
 I worked together with the CTO of [YR](https://thisisyr.com) to transition their development